Condylostylus pruinosus

 Habitat

 Found in sunny, vegetated including gardens, forest edges, and similar open areas with foliage.
-Typical of the general Condylostylus habitat preference for sunlit vegetation where active on small occurs.
+Typical of the general Condylostylus habitat preference for sunlit vegetation where active on small insects occurs.

 Distribution